hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 ### Late finalize

-It's possible to declare a final variable while not assign it with a value when declared using keyword 'late'.
+You can declare a immutable symbol while not assign it with a value immediately by using keyword **late**.

-You can assign it later, and then it will become immutable.
+It will become immutable after the first assignment.

 ```dart
 late a